Keeping Your Cat Out Of Your Christmas Tree

 Of course, another source of temptation may be a problem for those with a live Christmas tree.
 That water under the tree may be tempting for your cat to drink so it’s very important you don’t add any additives to the water.
 Even then, you still probably want to keep your cat away.
 A great strategy is to place boxes or cat beds (such as this cozy cavern that can be converted into a bed or a festive option like a Christmas tree or Santa hat) at the base of the tree to block the cats from having access to the tree water and the lower branches.

 If you happen to have a circular cat tunnel that you can put around the tree, that’s another great strategy.
 Your cat won’t be able to get to the trunk of the tree and they’ll have a cozy place to curl up under the tree.
-I imagine a few adorable holiday photos you’ll treasure for years to come…
+I imagine a few adorable holiday photos and memories you’ll treasure for years to come

-You can even wrap a few big, empty boxes to place under the tree.
-Not only will it block the cats, but it adds to the festive look of your home.
+As a festive alternative, you can block under the tree by wrapping a few big, empty boxes to place under the tree.
+Not only will it protect the tree, but it adds to the festive look of your home.
 And yes, there are present-shaped cat houses available if you want to give them their holiday gift a bit early.

 Christmas Tree Cat Safety

-Besides just the additives in Christmas tree water, there are other potential dangers to your cat to be aware of.
-Ingesting pine needles can be dangerous and lead to an emergency situation.
+Besides the additives in Christmas tree water, there are other potential dangers to your cat to be aware of.
+Ingesting pine needles or tinsel can be a medical emergency for your cat.
 Make sure your cat isn’t chewing on the branches and gently redirect them to a toy if you do catch them chewing.
-Similarly, tinsel and holiday lights can be extremely dangerous for cats and lead to a medical emergency.

 For tinsel, you may be best not putting it on the tree at all in case it falls or gets knocked off.
-For lights, make sure the cords are covered.
+Make sure lighting and other cords are covered.
 You can run any extension cords under a rug, behind furniture your cat can’t get to, or cover it up using a dedicated cord cover.

 If your cat does manage to get to the tree (or makes a really valiant effort and charges it) despite your best efforts, another danger comes from the tree falling over.
 A falling tree could injure your cat whether it falls with your cat in it or falls onto your cat so you want to make sure your tree is secure.
 If it seems wobbly, best to either ditch the tree for a new one or add some additional support by securing your tree to a nearby wall.